Rexhep Selimi: Involvement in Kosovo Liberation Army

-Influenced by his older cousin, Mujë Krasniqi, Rexhep Selimi, along with other patriots like Adem Jashari, founded the KLA in the early 1990s.
+Influenced by his older cousin, Mujë Krasniqi, Rexhep Selimi, along with others like Adem Jashari, founded the Kosovo Liberation Army (KLA) in the early 1990s.
 Due to Selimi's frequent resistance activities, his family faced severe harassment by the authorities.
 On January 13, 1994, police surrounded the home of Halil Krasniqi, demanding to know the whereabouts of his son, Mujë Krasniqi.
-Despite brutal torture in front of his family, Halil refused to disclose any information.
+Although he was tortured in front of his family, Halil refused to disclose any information.
 The police also mistreated Mujë's 13-year-old brother, Avni.

 The following day, Serbian police officers captured Mujë Krasniqi and his comrade, Xhavit Shala, after further torture.
 Mujë was then forced into hiding, where he maintained secret connections with key figures like Adem Jashari, Sylejman Selimi, and Rexhep Selimi.
-Together, they organized the first armed actions against the occupying forces and smuggled weapons into Kosovo to support the liberation movement.
+Together, they organized the first armed actions against Yugoslav forces and smuggled weapons into Kosovo to support their fight for independence.

-On October 10, 1996, Rexhep Selimi and his cousin Mujë Krasniqi were forced to flee from their homes and sought refuge with the Jashari family, while hiding together from the Serbian regime.
+On October 10, 1996, Rexhep Selimi and his cousin Mujë Krasniqi were forced to flee from their homes and sought refuge with the Jashari family, while hiding together from the Yugoslav government.
 Around this time, Selimi's brother and a friend, Besnik Restelica, were arrested by Serbian authorities, with Restelica later dying under suspicious circumstances in a police station in Pristina.

-On November 28, 1997, during the funeral of the teacher Halit Geci in Llaushë, Rexhep Selimi, along with Mujë Krasniqi and Daut Haradinaj, made the first public appearance of the Kosovo Liberation Army (KLA).
+On November 28, 1997, during the funeral of the teacher Halit Geci in Llaushë, Rexhep Selimi, along with Mujë Krasniqi and Daut Haradinaj, made the first public appearance of the KLA.
 In front of tens of thousands of mourners, Selimi, masked, publicly read a manifesto outlining the KLA's militant program.
-This event marked the KLA's emergence as an organized resistance force and was a significant moment in Kosovo's struggle against Serbian oppression.
+This event marked the KLA's emergence as an organized resistance force and was a significant moment in Kosovo Albanians' struggle against the Serbian regime.
 The appearance symbolized the beginning of open armed resistance, playing a crucial role in mobilizing support within the population for Kosovo's independence.

-On September 22, 1998, during a large-scale Serbian offensive against the Drenica Operational Zone, Selimi and Krasniqi, along with other key KLA commanders like Sami Lushtaku and Sylejman Selimi, led the resistance in Central Drenica.
-Despite the overwhelming Serbian forces, armed with heavy weaponry and supported by motorized units, the KLA's resistance was fierce and unyielding.
-However, on September 27, 1998, the Serbian forces demonstrated their brutality by massacring 26 members of the Deliu family in Abri, showing their frustration, at not being able to break the KLA's resistance.
+On September 22, 1998, during a large-scale Yugoslav offensive against the Drenica Operational Zone, Selimi and Krasniqi, along with other key KLA commanders like Sami Lushtaku and Sylejman Selimi, led the resistance in Central Drenica.
+Despite the overwhelming Serbian forces, armed with heavy weaponry and supported by motorized units, the KLA managed to withstand it.
+On September 27, 1998, Yugoslav forces massacred 26 members of the Deliu family in Abri, after not being able to break the KLA's resistance.

-Rexhep Selimi and his cousin Mujë Krasniqi maintained a close relationship until he was killed in the harsh winter of 1998 during a fierce battle on the Pashtrik mountains along with 32 other KLA fighters in an ambush by Serbian forces.
+Rexhep Selimi and his cousin Mujë Krasniqi maintained a close relationship until he was killed in the harsh winter of 1998 during a fierce battle on the Pashtrik mountains along with 32 other KLA fighters in an ambush by Yugoslav forces.
 Selimi also served as the head of the Directorate of Operations in the KLA General Staff.
 Later, Selimi was appointed as the KLA's Chief Inspector in the rank of Major General.